2022 Lecture Series

 Thursday, June 9, 6-7:30pm

 Indigenous peoples played important roles in the histories of Dutch colonialism and the colonies that later became New York and New Jersey.
-This public talk delves into one aspect of these histories and interactions, namely, the enslavement (and, at times, transshipment) of local Indigenous populations.
+This public talk delved into one aspect of these histories and interactions, namely, the enslavement (and, at times, transshipment) of local Indigenous populations.
 Drawing upon colonial records and newspaper ads, Fisher argues that enslaved Indigenous people were present in these places far longer than we might expect and in ways that suggest a more diverse enslaved and unfree labor force than we have previously imagined.

 Dennis Maika Reconsidering Slavery in 17th century New Netherland – What do We Know?
 What Can We Learn?